jtopjian/puppet-cubbystack/README.md

 }
 ```

 As you can see, both class declarations are identical.
-The difference in configuration comes from the `keystone_settings` hash.
+The difference in configuration comes from the `keystone::settings` hash.
 For a memcache token backend:

 ```yaml
 keystone_settings: